Sonnerz/project05-fullstack-django/README.md

 When a customer submits an issue, that issue is given a unique reference number.
 Using this number as a form of identity, the customer can follow the progress of that issue from submission, through to issuing a solution.

 For a customer to request a new feature they must commit a minimum of €100 to pay for two hours of work reviewing the new feature request.
 The Developer then updates the feature with the number of hours required to fully develop, test and deploy the new feature.
 Users can contribute to the development of the feature by buying hours.
 When the required number of hours specified by the developer has been funded, the feature is then developed.

+<a id="acc"></a>
+**Accounts**<br>
+The assessor can sign up for an account and view the site as a regular user, make purchases and add content.<br>
+Alternatively, the assessor can log in using a pre-created account.
+This account is a member of a group that can edit/delete other users content and manage reported comments.<br>
+Username: assessor<br>
+Password: $taticCollect

 [Top of page](#top)